bortes/app-monitor/README.md

 The event data will be collected with [Docker Logging Driver](https://docs.fluentd.org/v0.12/articles/docker-logging) and delivery by [fluentd-elasticsearch](/bortes/fluentd-elasticsearch/README.md).

-Once data was store on Elasticsearch you can use Kibana and/or Grafana to display your dockerized application event history.
+Once data was store on Elasticsearch you can use Kibana or other visualize tool to display your dockerized application event history.

 # hands-on